yejihan92/yejihan92.github.io/essays/design-and-software.md

 ## First impression of the design pattern

-In the last class, our professor told us that the topic of the next essay was design patterns, and I thought it was a little new.
+In the last class, our professor told us that the topic of the next essay would be design patterns, and I thought it was a little new.
 The curriculum schedule for ICS 314 class has been based on understanding of programming and software.
 And on the one hand, I did not understand.
 Should the programmers also design?
 I thought.
-However, I have to write an essay, so in the process of searching and understading data on design patterns, the design patterens of software engineering will be little different from what I imagined.
+However, I have to write an essay, so in the process of searching and understanding data on design patterns, the design patterens of software engineering will be little different from what I imagined.
 <br />
 <br />
 <br />